nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement and less memory usage.
     * Cons: May have performance issues as it needs to iterate through every person's expenditure.

-* **Altertive 2:** Maintain an array list for each category and store a copy of expenses.
+* **Alternative 2:** Maintain an array list for each category and store a copy of expenses.
     * Pros: Fast to print expenses in a category, no unnecessary look-ups.
     * Cons: Poor memory management, needs to store twice as many expenditures.